About

 - Participation is voluntary and anonymous to other users.

-- User results are not enforceable and are for informational purposes only.
+- Results are not enforceable and this platform exists for educational and informational purposes only.

 - Rewrite legislation